tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Definition: An entity that can execute bdqffdq:DataQualityMethods.
 - SubClass Of: FundamentalConcept; SolutionsConcept
 - Comments: A bdqffdq:Mechanism may produce bdqffdq:DataQualityReports as products.
-A bdqffdq:Mechanism describes the entity that performs a bdqffdq:Assertion Test (code, external service, actor, etc.).
+A bdqffdq:Mechanism describes the entity that performs a bdqffdq:Response Test (code, external service, actor, etc.).
 Tied to a bdqffdq:Specification via the concept of a bdqffdq:Implementation.

 ********************